jcacela0298/HTML-Programs/Restaurant Website/ReadMe.txt

 I worked on a Thai Restaurant website that contains various functionality for client interaction.

 To use and interact with this website, download the files and make sure they are in the same folder.
-Then, right-click on the "ct_start.html" file and click "Copy as Path".
-Then, go to your web browser and in the search bar type the following:
+Then, click on the "ct_start.html" file to open it in your browser.

-file:///[and then paste the path that you copied, making sure to delete the quotation marks]

-Here is an example:

-file:///C:\Users\Santa\Desktop\Restaurant Website\ct_start.html

-Press enter and you will be taken to the website.

-If you would like a brief demo & tutorial using my Fitness Website as an example, here is a link to my YouTube video: https://youtu.be/SsRl5t3_P8I
+If you would like to view my IT YouTube channel, follow this link: https://www.youtube.com/@ITtutorjack .
-.
 .
 .